Andowna9/llm-zoomcamp/01-intro/notes.md

 """
 ```

-Sending the constructed prompt to one of Groq's models.
+Once the prompt is formatted with the question and context documents, sending it to one of Groq's models is achieved with the following code:
 ```python
 response = client.chat.completions.create(
     model='llama-3.3-70b-versatile',